State Grant Funds

 Funds under this category are available for the following purposes:

-Core Industry Grants help assure that WTCS programs, in core industry areas, provide industry relevant training using rigorous curricula current technology and related services.
+Core Industry Grants help ensure that WTCS approved programs, in core industry areas, provide industry relevant education and training using rigorous curricula, current technology, and related services.
 Programs must have student enrollments and have been offered for one year or more.
-Grant projects may also expand programming in core industry areas within the college district.
-Priority is given to grant projects that reflect inter-district collaboration on aligned curriculum or consortia programming that enhance the efficiency and effectiveness of educational programming.
+Grant projects may also expand programming in high demand fields within the college district.

-Developing Markets Grants support development of a program new to the college district and approved by the System Board and has achieved full program accreditation, if required.
-Funds support development of curriculum and related instructional materials, technology and software, the purchase of major/minor equipment, staff development and the delivery of instruction.
+Developing Markets Grants support development of a program new to the college district, that has final approval by the System Board and has achieved full program accreditation, if required.
+Funds support development of curriculum and related instructional materials, technology and software, the purchase of equipment, staff development and the delivery of instruction.

 Emergency Assistance Grants offer emergency assistance to eligible Pell recipients who experience unforeseen financial emergencies.
 The goal is to assist eligible students who are experiencing unplanned events that may affect their ability to stay in school.